ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/README.md

 - This query can be used to analyze one user behaviour
 - We will pick a sample user for demo

-#### Average of song length duration
-- This query can be used to analyze if all users listen to the complete song or skip halfway through

 ## 3. Project Structure
 ### Code Build
 - src: Main Code folder.
 This is where I put the etl code and pipeline.